yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 ### Distribution

+Performers are distributed across secondaries in a way that:

+* Each level can only be simulated by one secondary at a time.
+* The number of idle secondaries is minimized.

+The primary keeps all performers loaded, but performs no physics simulation.

+#### Initial

 After discovery, the `NetworkManager` works on the initial distribution of performers across the network graph according to the levels they're in.

+1. Group performers according to the levels they're in.
+1. Distribute levels across secondaries in a round-robin fashion.
+1. Distribute remaining performers, which aren't in any levels, in a round-robin fashion.

-If there are more performers than secondaries, then some secondaries will receive multiple performers.
+If there are more levels with performers than secondaries, then some secondaries will receive multiple levels and performers.
 On the other hand, if performers are located in less levels than secondaries, some secondaries will be left idle.

+#### Redistribution

-As simulation proceeds and performers move across levels, their affinities will be updated as part of the message sent on the `/step` topic in order to avoid duplicate levels across secondaries.
-The primary, on the other hand, keeps all performers loaded, but performs no physics simulation.
+As simulation proceeds and performers move across levels, their affinities will be updated as part of the message sent on the `/step` topic.

+* If a performer enters a level which is being simulated by another secondary, either the new or the old performer must be moved.
+The choice of who to move is made in a way that the least performers need to be moved.

+* When a performer enters a level that was empty, the performer is moved to an idle secondary, if available.

+As an example, consider a situation where there are:

+* 3 secondaries: `S1`, `S2` and `S3`
+* 3 levels: `L1`, `L2` and `L3`
+* 3 performers: `P1`, `P2` and `P3`

+Initially:

+* Performer `P1` is in level `L1`, simulated by secondary `S1`.
+* Performers `P2` and `P3` are in level `L2`, simulated by secondary `S2`.
+* `L3` is empty.
+* `S3` is idle.

+Some possible moves, all starting from the initial situation:

+* `P1` enters `L3`: no reassignments, `S1` is simulating `L3` and `S2` is
+simulating `L2`.
+* `P1` enters `L2`: `P1` is moved to `S2` and `S1` is idle.
+* `P2` and `P3` enter `L1` at the exact same iteration: `P1` is moved
+to `S2` and `S1` is idle.
+* `P3` enters `L3`: `P3` is moved to `S3`.
+* `P2` enters `L1`, `P2` is moved to `S1`.

 ### Stepping